Theme

 GitHub project with docs and package releases

-The public reference points include a GitHub repository, project documentation, and package distribution materials maintained by the project team.
+Public materials include a GitHub repository, project documentation, and package distribution materials maintained by the project team.

 Why it matters